 Chandraghanta is the third form of the Hindu goddess Durga, who is worshipped during the nine-day festival of Navratri.
 The word “Chandraghanta” means “one who has a half-moon shaped bell” on her forehead.
 She is depicted with ten arms, riding a tiger, and holding weapons like a trident, sword, bow, and arrows.

-Chandraghanta is worshipped on the third day of Navratri, and her worship is believed to bestow peace, prosperity, and protection to the devotees.
+During the third day of Navratri, devotees offer prayers and perform aarti to Chandraghanta.
+It is also believed that the sound of the bell on her forehead can drive away negative energies and protect the devotees from harm.
 She is associated with the Manipura Chakra or the solar plexus chakra, which is located above the navel and represents the fire element.
 Her worship is believed to balance the fire element in the body and purify the mind and soul.

+Maa Chandraghanta’s story teaches that courage, humility, and grace can overcome even the most challenging situations, making her worship essential during Navratri.
 Overall, Chandraghanta holds great significance in Navratri as she represents the power of courage, protection, and peace.
 Her worship is believed to bestow blessings of strength, valor, and victory to the devotees.